fshowalter/franksmovielog.com-v1/content/reviews/good-times-1967.md

 slug: good-times-1967
 ---

-Sonny Bono creeps me out.
+In his autobiography, _The Friedkin Connection_, director William Friedkin chronicles the improbable path to his debut feature, a musical comedy starring Sonny and Cher.

 <!-- end -->

-In his autobiography, _The Friedkin Connection_, director William Friedkin chronicles the improbable path to his debut feature, a musical comedy starring Sonny and Cher.

 Born to Ukrainian immigrants, Friedkin grew up in a poor uptown Chicago neighborhood.